 Raising the handle extends the attaching bar and plunger of the valve core.
 The rod plunger permits water to move through the valve body and up the standpipe.
 Also, increasing the plunger shuts off the channel port.

 The extended plunger cuts off the channel port.
 Yet, it permits water to move through the valve port.
 The water then moves through stream channels up the expanded tube.
-In the end, it releases out.
+In the end, it was released.

 Shutting the handle lets the attaching rod plunger down onto the valve body seat.
 The lower-down plunger stops water from the water line and opens the channel port.
 This permits the water in the vertical line to empty down.
 It also allows emptying the channel port into the persecuted stone channel bed.

-For suitable drainage to occur, air should be apt to enter through the spout.
+For suitable drainage, air should be apt to enter through the spout.
 Connecting a hose or another gadget to the tap.
 It can keep air from getting in and, in this path, quit the draining system.

 What are the Hydrant Components?